Submission window: We are always open for submissions of art, animation, and music! We are currently closed for fiction

 Graphic narratives may be color or black & white.
 Format: JPEG, GIF, PNG, or PDF.
 They must be accompanied by a cover page including the author's name, address, and phone and/or e-mail address.
 It is possible an ongoing narrative could continue over multiple issues, in which case the author will be paid for each issue in which the work appears.

 Animation submissions must include the completed work or a link to it.
 A cover page is optional but helpful.
 Format: Anything web-playable as animation.

 Music or other audio submissions must be accompanied by lyrics/text (if applicable), along with any other authorial notes on the piece.
 Format: Any sound file playable on multiple platforms (PCs, Macs, Android, iPhone, etc.).
 A cover page is optional but helpful.

 Any combination submissions should follow the above guidelines as applicable to your combo.

-Payment for first-time contributors is US$10 for non-exclusive worldwide periodical rights and the right to publish the work in the annual anthology (online and possibly in a "print" version to be available on Amazon through CreateSpace, and possibly other online venues).
+Payment for contributors is US$10 for non-exclusive worldwide periodical rights and the right to publish the work in the annual anthology (online and possibly in a "print" version to be available on Amazon through CreateSpace, and possibly other online venues).
 We are also buying the right to continue to display your work on our website for an indefinite period of time.
-If you are published in the anthology, you will be paid royalties amounting to a percentage of sales (that percentage determined at the time the anthology is created and based on the number of works in the anthology, but at least 2%).
+If you are published in the anthology, you will be paid royalties amounting to a percentage of profits (that percentage determined at the time the anthology is created and based on the number of works in the anthology, but at least 2%).
 Note that this might not amount to much ... but who knows?

 Questions?
 Contact us at firstname.lastname@example.org